3 Decisions That Saved Me in New York

 You transform your life when you rise above the clanging distractions of your circumstances and see them for what they are: invitations to catalyze the shit out of life.

 You transform when you decide to take on the YOU that caused every circumstance showing up in your life…especially the ones that don’t look like your fault.

-These three decisions are what paved the way for the most enormous change of tides, and what opened up the possibility of starting my own business.
+These three decisions are what paved the way for the most enormous change of tides, and what opened up the possibility of completely reinventing my life.
 If you are at a crossroads and need a supportive hand, I write to my inner circle about these issues, and I’d love for you to join us.